isveckrali/SwiftWeatherAppWithMVVM/README.md

 MVVM Design Pattern was used.

 <h2>Externally Used Library</h2>
-<a href = "">DarkSky api</A> returns the current weather data by longitude, latitude, and private key sent.
+<a href = "https://darksky.net/dev">DarkSky api</A> returns the current weather data by longitude, latitude, and private key sent.

 <h2>Screenshot</h2>